Grammar Worksheets

-This collection of helping verbs worksheets and exercises will guide learners step by step, from identifying helping verbs to using them correctly in context.
-Let’s dive in and strengthen your grammar skills!
+This collection of helping verbs worksheets and exercises guides learners step by step—from recognizing helping verbs to using them accurately in clear contexts.
+Each exercise is designed to avoid ambiguity and help learners build strong, confident grammar skills.

-Helping verbs may be small, but they play a big role in building English sentences.
-Verbs like am, is, are, have, has, do, does, will, can, and others help show tense, mood, or possibility.
-Understanding how they work is key to speaking and writing more clearly.
+Helping verbs may be small, but they play a big role in English sentences.
+Verbs such as am, is, are, was, were, have, has, do, does, will, can help express tense, mood, and possibility.
+Understanding how they work makes speaking and writing much clearer.

 Helping Verbs Exercises